Bradwell nuclear power station

 Bradwell nuclear power station is a Magnox-design nuclear power station that is undergoing decommissioning.
 It is located on the Dengie peninsula at the mouth of the River Blackwater, Essex.
 In 2019, it was the first nuclear power station in the UK to be placed into long-term decommissioned management.
-As of 2016, China General Nuclear Power Group is considering Bradwell for the site of a new nuclear power station, named Bradwell B.
+As of 2016, China General Nuclear Power Group was considering Bradwell for the site of a new nuclear power station, named Bradwell B.